dbpedia/dbpedia-lookup/README.md

 ### Running the Server:

-You can run the *Launch Lookup Server* setup from the [launch-config.json](../.vscode/launch.json) in Visual Studio Code.
+You can run the *"Launch Lookup Server"* setup from the [launch-config.json](../.vscode/launch.json) in Visual Studio Code.

 Alternatively, you can use maven to build a `.jar` file by issuing
 ```